 Notes: NZE = Net Zero Emissions by 2050 Scenario.
-Fossil w/o CCUS = fossil fuels without carbon capture, utilisation and storage; Fossil w CCUS = fossil fuels with carbon capture, utilisation and storage.
-Onsite refers to the production of hydrogen inside refineries, including dedicated captive production and as a by-product of catalytic reformers.
+Fossil w/o CCUS = fossil fuels without carbon capture, utilisation and

 Hydrogen use in refining reached a new record in 2022, but the fall in demand for oil products required to align with the NZE 2050 Scenario would reverse this trend.